-- Be an independent school district (ISD) or public charter school that employs or contracts with individuals or entities that meet health care practitioner certification and licensing requirements in accordance with the Texas Medicaid state plan for SHARS. - Since public school districts are government entities, they should select "public entity" on the enrollment application. - Comply with all applicable federal and state laws and regulations governing the services provided. - Be enrolled and approved for Texas Medicaid participation. - Sign a written provider agreement. - Comply with the terms of the provider agreement and all requirements of Texas Medicaid, including the rules, policies and procedures, manuals, bulletins, banners, standards, and guidelines published by Texas Health and Human Services Commission (HHSC) or its designee. - Bill for services covered by Texas Medicaid in the manner and format prescribed by HHSC or its designee.
+- Be an LEA school that employs or contracts with individuals or entities that meet health care practitioner certification and licensing requirements in accordance with the Texas Medicaid state plan for SHARS. - Since LEAs are government entities, they should select "public entity" on the enrollment application. - Comply with all applicable federal and state laws and regulations governing the services provided. - Be enrolled and approved for Texas Medicaid participation. - Sign a written provider agreement. - Comply with the terms of the provider agreement and all requirements of Texas Medicaid, including the rules, policies and procedures, manuals, bulletins, banners, standards, and guidelines published by Texas Health and Human Services Commission (HHSC) or its designee. - Bill for services covered by Texas Medicaid in the manner and format prescribed by HHSC or its designee.

 SHARS providers are required to notify parents or guardians of their rights to a "freedom of choice of providers" (42 CFR §431.51) under Texas Medicaid.
 SHARS providers may provide this notification during the initial Admission, Review, and Dismissal (ARD) process.
-If a parent requests that someone other than the employees or currently contracted staff of the SHARS provider (school district) provide a required SHARS service listed in the student's IEP, the SHARS provider must make a good faith effort to comply with the parent's request.
+If a parent requests that someone other than the employees or currently contracted staff of the SHARS provider LEA provide a required SHARS service listed in the student's IEP, the SHARS provider must make a good faith effort to comply with the parent's request.
 The SHARS provider can negotiate with the requested provider to provide the services under contract.
-The requested provider must meet, comply with, and provide all of the employees and currently contracted staff.
+The requested provider must meet, comply with, and provide all of the employment criteria and documentation that the SHARS provider normally requires of its employees and currently contracted staff.
 The SHARS provider can negotiate the contracted fee with the requested provider and is not required to pay the same fee that the requested provider might receive from Medicaid for similar services.